garth5689/garth5689.github.io/_drafts/laser_escape.md

 ## Hardware
 To gather a hardware list, I started to research similar projects.
 Thankfully, there is a pretty common beginner project for making a laser trip-wire, so I was able to use materials from that.
 I bought 10 lasers, some light sensors, and some buzzers.
 The great part about this project as a first project for my pi is that it doesn't require a lot of expensive components.

+The non-essentials included a nice big arcade button for maximum visibility and an LCD screen.
+A laptop monitor would work just as well, but I liked having the timing device self-contained as well, and not needing a monitor in the area.
+Additionally, I needed some wire, and I borrowed a soldering iron from a friend as well.

+For a more in-depth look at the hardware, including how the photoresistors work (and why an asrduino might be better than a raspberry pi for this project), take a look at the more detailed hardware post!

 ## Software

 ## Layout
+So far, the actual layout of the lasers has gone through 2 revisions.
+TO actually affix the photoresistors to the walls, I just used tape, and ran the wires down to the floor, then along the base of the wall.
+This holds them in place, but also allows for me to easily adjust them as the lasers might shift slightly over time.

+The wall with the lasers is well-suited for this because there's no wall, it's just studs with no drywall.
+This allows me to use some stiff wire to hold the lasers in place, and nail that wire directly into the stud.
+This allows me to have good control over the direction of the laser, and if I do need to actually move it, it's easy enough to take the nails out and move those as well.

+My "process" for setting up the course was to start with a few simple ones, and gradually add in more lasers interacting as you move through the course.
+For the first revision however, I made the unfortunate oversight that I left too much room under the lasers, so that anyone could crawl through the whole thing.
+Besides being totally unsecure, I thought that might not be in the spirit of the project, so I readjusted them.

+I'm excited to see what people think about the difficulty level of the course.
+I tried to make it not too tough, but there's a real possibility that people will make it through extremely quick.